Weave bacon onto wooden skewers; arrange on a foil-lined baking sheet fitted with a wire rack.

 Position bacon skewers over melted chocolate mixture; drizzle chocolate mixture over bacon, allowing excess to drip back into the bowl.

-If desired, garnish with a variety of items, such as chopped dried apricots, candied ginger, toasted coconut, chopped pecans or crushed peanuts.
+If desired, you can garnish with a variety of items, such as chopped dried apricots, candied ginger, toasted coconut, chopped pecans or crushed peanuts.

 In a large bowl, whisk the first 10 ingredients together.
 Then dip each slice of bread into the egg mixture.
 Arrange slices in the prepared dish.
 Pour the remains of the egg mixture on top.
 Cover and refrigerate overnight.